blackjack94/mathpedia/README.md

 2. Since no one is paid, what are the incentives for contributing quality problems?
 3. What is a strong honor system, exactly?
 How do we rank users?

 _Challenge #1_: Peer-grading system.
-But: **How to mobilize people into graders?
-How to avoid grading errors?**
+But **how to mobilize people into graders? how to avoid grading errors?**

 _Challenge #2_: Community-recognition.
-But is it enough?
+Is it enough?

-_Challenge #3_: A combination of elo-based scoring and contributions money.
+_Challenge #3_: A combination of **elo-based scoring** and **contribution points**.

-Here is the overall plan:
+Here is the masterplan:

 1. Each registered user is assigned with a **default elo-score**, and a **default amount of mCoins** (virtual money).
-2. If contributing, either by being an author (submit a problem) or being a grader (grade solutions), **mCoins increases**.
+2. If contributing, either by being an author (share a problem) or being a grader (grade solutions), **mCoins increases**.
 3. If joining a competition, you have to spend your virtual money, **mCoins decreases**.
-4. By joining a competition, your **elo-score may increase or decrease**, similar to the **elo-ranking for multiplayer games**.
+4. By joining a competition, your **elo-score may increase or decrease**, similar to **elo-scoring for multiplayer games**.
 5. You are recognized with **Titles** based on your **elo-score** (similar to Codeforces).
-6. Each problem have to be **approved in quality** before its author can earn mCoins. **Approved problems** will then be considered for **future contests**.
+6. Each problem has to be **approved in quality** before its author can earn mCoins. **Approved problems** are long-listed for **future contests**.
-7. All gradings will be **public for error-reports**, which is solved by the **intervention of moderators**.
-Irresponsible graders will **lose mCoins and may be punished**.
+7. All gradings are **public for error-reports**, which will be solved by **intervention of moderators**.
+Irresponsible graders may **lose mCoins and be fined**.

-In summary, MathPedia looks like an economy, where you have to provide goods (quality problems) or services (grading solutions) in order to earn money (mCoins).
-On the other side, you have to spend money in order to get knowledge (joining contests) and be socially recognized (if you're good).

-Moreover, the Government (moderators) is in charge of ensuring goods' quality (approving problems) and solving conflicts (errors in grading).
+In summary, the solution looks like an economy, where you have to provide goods (quality problems) and services (grading solutions) in order to get money and venture your reputation (elo-score).
+Also, the Government, represented by the moderators, is in charge of ensuring goods' quality (approving problems) and services' quality (resolving conflicts).

+But still there are many questions:

+1. Contributing before joining contests, isn't it too hard for beginners?
+2. What about letting people share existed problems instead of building new ones?
+3. What about **division of labor**, when you advise people to contribute in the sub-fields they are best?
+4. What should be the specific amount in each step of the masterplan?
+5. Will the solution works?

+These are some of the doubts I drown in while building the project.
+With time, by not seeing anything new, I soon got tired and gave up.
+"Doubting does **kill** your motivation, mate!"

 ## The Features